crosscite/doi-metadata-search/README.md

 **Note:** You'll seed to populate the client secret and client id in settings.yml.

-If you don't see any errors from the last command, you now have a properly configured Ubuntu virtual machine running `cr-search`.
+If you don't see any errors from the last command, you now have a properly configured Ubuntu virtual machine running `DataCite-ORCID`.
 You can point your browser to `http://localhost:8080`.